Elliott-dev/Machine-Learning-Cryptocurrency-Clusters/README.md

 ### Dimensionality Reduction

 * Created dummy variables above dramatically increased the number of features in your dataset.
 Performed dimensionality reduction with PCA.
 * Rather than specify the number of principal components when you instantiate the PCA model, it is possible to state the desired **explained variance**.
 For example, say that a dataset has 100 features.
 Thus used, `PCA(n_components=0.99)` to created a model that will preserve approximately 99% of the explained variance, whether that means reducing the dataset to 80 principal components or 3.
 For this project, preserved 90% of the explained variance in dimensionality reduction.
-How did the number of the features change?

 * Next, I further reduced the dataset dimensions with t-SNE and visually inspect the results.
 In order to accomplish this task, ran t-SNE on the principal components: the output of the PCA transformation.
 Then created a scatter plot of the t-SNE output.
 Observed whether there are distinct clusters or not.